stringtheory/twenty_two_and_me/README.md

-Numerology Report Generator

 # 22andme

 I was told, by a wise jazz musician, that in Numerology, I am a 22.
 He had only ever met one other 22  in his entire life!

 So I asked the question:
-What are the chances of being a 22?
+**What are the chances of being a 22?**

 The internet could not provide the correct answer, so I wrote some code.

 Answer: A little over 3%

+##Numerology Report Generator

 Files:
 * life_path_calculator.py - takes a date and returns a life path number